October 24 – December 6, 2019

 Nearly all of the animals I met for this project endured horrific abuse and neglect prior to their rescue.
 Yet it is a massive understatement to say that they are the lucky ones.
 Roughly fifty billion land animals are factory farmed globally each year.
 It is nothing short of a miracle to be in the presence of a farm animal who has managed to reach old age.
 Most of their kin die before they are six months old.
 By depicting the beauty and dignity of elderly farm animals, I invite reflection upon what is lost when these animals are not allowed to grow old.

 Isa Leshko is an artist and writer whose work examines themes relating to animal rights, aging, and mortality.
-Her images have been published in The Atlantic, The Boston Globe, Frankfurter Allgemeine Sonntagszeitung, The Guardian, Harper’s Magazine, The New York Times, and Süddeutsche Zeitung.
+Her images have been published in The Atlantic, The Boston Globe, Frankfurter Allgemeine Sonntagszeitung, The Guardian, Harper’s Magazine, The New York Times, Photograph and Süddeutsche Zeitung.
 In April 2019, the University of Chicago Press published her first monograph, Allowed to Grow Old: Portraits of Elderly Rescued Farm Animals, which included essays by activist Gene Baur, NY Times bestselling author Sy Montgomery, and curator Anne Wilkes Tucker.

 Isa has received fellowships from the Bogliasco Foundation, the Culture & Animals Foundation, the Houston Center for Photography, the Millay Colony for the Arts, and the Silver Eye Center for Photography.
 She has exhibited her work widely in the United States and her prints are in numerous private and public collections, including the Boston Public Library, Fidelity Investments, the Harry Ransom Center, and the Museum of Fine Arts, Houston.